PX4/PX4-Devguide/en/simulation/hitl.md

    ```
    > **Note** Replace the serial port name `/dev/ttyACM0` as appropriate.
      On macOS this port would be `/dev/tty.usbmodem1`.
-     On Windows it would be the COM1 or another port (check the connection in the Windows Device Manager).
+     On Windows (including Cygwin) it would be the COM1 or another port - check the connection in the Windows Device Manager.
 1. Start *QGroundControl*.
 It should autoconnect to PX4 and jMAVSim.

 #### Using X-Plane (Fixed Wing only)